Tesla Annual Service Inspection

 How often do I need to bring my Tesla Vehicle in for maintenance service?

 Tesla recommends that you bring your Tesla vehicle into the nearest Tesla Service Center for an annual service inspection once every 12 months or every 20,000 km (whichever occurs first).
 Please use our Find Us page to find a Tesla Service Center near you.

 If I choose not to service my Tesla vehicle, will this void my warranty or Resale Value Guarantee?

 It is highly recommended that you service your Tesla vehicle every 12 months or every 20,000 km, whichever occurs first.
-If you do not follow this recommendation, your New Vehicle Limited Warranty or Used Vehicle Limited Warranty will not be affected.
+If you do not follow this recommendation, your New Vehicle Limited Warranty or Used Vehicle Limited Warranty may be affected.
 If you are financing your Tesla vehicle through Tesla Financing, you will only be eligible for the full Resale Value Guarantee if your Tesla vehicle is brought in for service per the above recommended timeline.